 The proposed project is limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues.
 No new physical improvements would occur as a result of the proposed project, and the proposed project would not result in an increased use of existing recreational facilities.
-The proposed rezone of the project site does not represent unplanned growth given that the project site is would not be rezoned for residential uses.
-Since no new residential development would occur under the proposed project, the project would not increase the use of existing recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated.
+The proposed rezone of the project sites does not represent unplanned growth given that the project sites are not being rezoned for residential uses.
+Since no new residential development would occur under the proposed project, the project would not increase the use of any existing recreational facilities, and no substantial physical deterioration of a recreation facility would occur or be accelerated.
 Therefore, the proposed project would have no impact.